Who are the key players in the This Morning Phillip Schofield drama?

 Dame Carolyn McCall

-She was awarded an OBE for services to women in business previously and in 2016 was named on the New Year Honour list where she became a Dame recognised for her services to the aviation industry.
+She was awarded an OBE for services to women in business and in 2016 was awarded a damehood in the New Year Honours list for her services to the aviation industry.

 Last year, she defended Phillip Schofield and Holly Willoughby amid claims the duo had skipped the queue for the Queen’s lying in state.